Tremirre/NewsFuse/README.md

 The extension has the following controls:

 - **Parse Paragraphs** - finds all paragraphs in the current page and parses them for biased sentences.
+Using this button will work only on the first time the page is loaded, to parse the page again (e.g. in translation mode), the page has to be reloaded.
-- **Enter/Exit Grabber Mode** - allows to select a text on the page and parse it for biased sentences.
+- **Enter/Leave Grabber Mode** - allows to select a text on the page and parse it for biased sentences.
-- **Hide/Show Highlights** - hides/shows the highlights of biased/translated sentences.
+- **Highlight Text** - hides/shows the highlights of biased/translated sentences.
 - **Translate** - changes the mode to translation mode.
 In this mode, the biased sentences are replaced with their unbiased counterparts.

 ## Limitations